Zlatan Ibrahimović becomes oldest ever goalscorer in Serie A at 41 years and 166 days - KESQ

 By Issy Ronald, CNN

-Zlatan Ibrahimović‘s Instragram profile says he’s a writer and on Saturday the Swede penned a new page in his remarkable career when he became the oldest ever goalscorer in Italy’s Serie A.
+Zlatan Ibrahimović‘s Instagram profile says he’s a writer and on Saturday the Swede penned a new page in his remarkable career when he became the oldest ever goalscorer in Italy’s Serie A.

 As scripts go there was drama and pathos as the AC Milan forward achieved the landmark — at the age of 41 years and 166 days — with his goal coming from a retaken penalty in his team’s 3-1 defeat by Udinese.